AshishKumarP2003/Hotel-Management-System-using-Django/readme.md

-# Hotel Management System
+# Hotel Management System ( Django Framework )

 ## Overview

 The Hotel Management System is a comprehensive solution designed to streamline hotel operations, manage rooms and guests, and facilitate reservations.
 This system features two main roles: Super-Admin and Admin.

 - **Super-Admin**:

   - Can add hotels to the system.
   - Can create Admin accounts for each hotel.
 - **Admin**:

   - Can log in with credentials provided by the Super-Admin.
   - Can manage the hotel's menu, guests, and rooms.
-  - Has access to a booking panel to reserve rooms for guests.
+  - Has access to a booking panel to reserve rooms for guests and check-out.

 The project is hosted on [PythonAnywhere](http://raftar2003.pythonanywhere.com).